Mariusrik/PG4300-grp10/README.md

 [Our Heroku page](https://ruby-book-project.herokuapp.com/ "Our Heroku")

 ### Site users
-We created premade users using seed, these logininfo can be found in the seed file.
+We created premade users using seed, these login info can be found in the seed file.
 Here is three of them with different roles:

 Role | Mail | Password
 --- | --- | ---